Grief Workshop

 Sunset

-We also lead winter retreats in Orlando, Florida, most years, and occasionally in southern California.
+We also lead winter retreats in Orlando, Florida, most years and occasionally in southern California.

 I've been leading these workshops/retreats for over twenty years.
 Hundreds of people have attended to find relief from emotional pain.

+Our unique approach to dealing with grief helps participants let go of the emotional pain and turmoil they are stuck in.
 What makes our work unique is that the focus is on emotions, not thoughts, as we are stuck not in our heads but in our feelings.
+Most other approaches to healing grief are primarily focused on managing thoughts.

 Of all the feelings, grief takes the longest to heal.
 And with a significant loss, we are never done with healing.
-What happens, though, as we work with our grief, is that grief gradually turns into a stronger sense of love.
+What happens, though, as we work with our grief is that grief gradually turns into a stronger sense of love.

 Participants report opening to deep peace, relief, and a renewed sense of joy.
 You can read about past retreatants' experiences here.